tempusthales/dotfiles/README.md

 # dotfiles

-Autosetting up your mac after a wipe
+macOS Config files and setup scripts for autoreconfiguring your mac after a wipe.